 Cursor vs Windsurf

 Cursor and Windsurf are the two leading AI-first IDEs.
 Both fork VS Code.
 Both have agent modes.
-The differences are about defaults, polish, and pricing — not capability.
+The differences are about defaults, polish, and pricing.
+Not capability.

 Side-by-side